Tyler-Oliveira/Abortion-Baby-Coin/README.md

 If you want to help out, see [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.

-## Compiling AbortedCoin from source
+## Compiling AbortionCoin from source

 ## Build